-‘DWTS’ Fans Respond After Tyra Banks Is Called Show’s ‘First Black Female Host’ By ‘GMA’ Anchor Amy Robach
+‘DWTS’ Fans Respond To Amy Robach Calling Tyra Banks The Show’s ‘First Black Female Host’

 “Now you will be the first Black female host and the first solo host of Dancing with the Stars.
 How does it feel to hear that long list of firsts?” questioned Amy as she spoke to Tyra about her new gig.

-“You know what, I’m used to the model ones.
-Today was the first time I am hearing the first DWTS black woman.
-I never even thought of that.
-I like breaking those doors down so that we don’t have any more firsts.
-It’s nice to be first, right, so you can break down that door and let so many people in after you,” responded the new host and executive producer of the long-running dance competition series.
+Tyra responded that she was used to the comments about modeling but revealed during the interview was the first time she heard she was the first DWTS black woman.
+She remarked in the above clip that she liked breaking doors down “so that we don’t have any more firsts.”
+Tyra also stated it was nice to be first so the door can be opened and let many people in after her moving forward.